Classification of generalized Seifert fiber spaces: Preliminaries

 \begin{rem} Observe that the restriction of $\alpha$ to $S^1\times S^1$ has as quotient the flat Klein bottle $K^2$, viewed as the non-orientable circle bundle over $S^1$ (see, for example, \cite[Lemma 3]{Natsheh}).
-Consequently, the fibration on $K^2$ induced by the restriction $p\colon K^2 \to S^1$ is fiberwise equivalent (i.e., there is a fiberwise homeomorphism) to the fibration induced by the free local circle action (see next section for the definition of a local circle action) on $K^2$ given by rotating one of the circle factors. \end{rem}
+Consequently, the fibration on $K^2$ induced by the restriction $q\colon K^2 \to S^1$ is fiberwise equivalent (i.e., there is a fiberwise homeomorphism) to the fibration induced by the free local circle action (see next section for the definition of a local circle action) on $K^2$ given by rotating one of the circle factors. \end{rem}

-A \textit{generalized Seifert fibration} of a (topological) $3$-orbifold $X$ over a (topological) $2$-orbifold $B$ (possibly with non-empty boundaries) is a map $f\colon X\to B$ whose fibers are homeomorphic to circles or bounded closed intervals, and which satisfies the following conditions.
-For every $x\in B$, there is a neighborhood $U_x$ homeomorphic to a $2$-disk satisfying the following conditions: \begin{itemize} \item[(i)] If $f^{-1}(x)$ is homeomorphic to a circle, then there is a fiber-preserving homeomorphism of $f^{-1}(U_x)$ to a Seifert fibered solid torus in the usual sense.
-In this case, we say that $f^{-1}(x)$ is a \emph{$C$-fiber}. \item[(ii)] If $f^{-1}(x)$ is homeomorphic to an interval, then there exists a fiber-preserving homeomorphism of $f^{-1}(U_x)$ to the space $B(\mathrm{pt})$, with respect to the fibration
+A \textit{generalized Seifert fibration} of a (topological) $3$-orbifold $X$ over a connected (topological) $2$-orbifold $B$ (possibly with non-empty or disconnected boundary) is a map $f\colon X\to B$ whose fibers are homeomorphic to circles or bounded closed intervals, and which satisfies the following conditions.
+For every $x\in B$, there is a neighborhood $U_x$ homeomorphic to a $2$-disk satisfying the following conditions: \begin{itemize} \item[(i)] If $f^{-1}(x)$ is homeomorphic to a circle, then there is a fiber-preserving homeomorphism of $f^{-1}(U_x)$ to a Seifert fibered solid torus in the usual sense (see \cite[Section 1.7]{OrlikBook} for the definition of a Seifert fibered solid torus and the associated \textit{Seifert invariants} $(\alpha,\beta)$).
+In this case, we say that $f^{-1}(x)$ is a \emph{$C$-fiber}, and that $x$ \emph{has $C$-fiber type}.
+Observe that, in a sufficiently small tubular neighborhood of the fiber, the Seifert fibration is given by the orbits of an effective circle action which is determined by the invariants $(\alpha, \beta)$.
+Slightly abusing terminology, we define the \emph{isotropy} of the central $C$-fiber as the isotropy group of the fiber considered as an orbit of the effective circle action inducing the corresponding Seifert fibration on the Seifert fibered solid torus.